-Walking alongside disadvantaged individuals, families and communities living among the Guatemala City’s largest rubbish site.
-Empowering the poor to make significant changes in their own lives and their own communities.
+Potter’s House has its roots in walking alongside disadvantaged individuals and families living among rubbish dump sites and in rural communities.
+They empower the poor to make significant changes in their own lives and their own communities.

 Providing spiritual guidance for the families, focussing on reconnecting the family as a unit by helping them learn to support each other.
 Teaching them how to effectively communicate with each other.

 Holistically equipping and shaping the lives of the children from elementary school through to university.
 Teaching them academic subjects and Christian values and principles.
 70% of Potters House staff came from this programme.

 Providing medical attention, treating illnesses and educating in the basics of disease prevention and personal hygiene.
 Children are provided with nutritious meals that help them to reach the national group average for their height and weight.